• Skip to primary navigation

 This recipe was inspired by cookbook author Faye Levy.
 I really enjoy her Middle Eastern recipes and appreciate the creativity that she puts into each dish.

-More Sephardic, Mizrahi, and Israeli Recipes
+More Sephardic and Israeli Recipes

 • Facebook